$ cd fundamentals-of-devops

 You may end up using private APIs (since you can access those files locally) instead of the public ones that were actually designed to be used, which can lead to unexpected behavior, and make staying up to date even harder.

-The proper way to use dependencies is with a dependency management tool.
+The better way to use dependencies is with a dependency management tool.
 Most build systems have dependency management tools built in, and the way they typically work is you define your dependencies as code, in the build configuration, including the version of the dependency you’re using, and the dependency management tool is then responsible for downloading that dependency, plus any transitive dependencies, and making it available to your code.

 Key takeaway #3